 p.
-31 Bar 328 In A there are no accidentals before the eighth semi-quaver in the L.H. and the eleventh semi-quaver in the R.H.
-A flat lowering g^2 to a gb^2 on the eighth semi-quaver was added in GE.
+44 Bar 328 In A there are no accidentals before the eighth semi-quaver in the L.H. and the eleventh semiquaver in the R.H.
+A flat lowering g^2 to a gb^2 on the eighth semiquaver was added in GE.
 In FE this sign was probably first placed mistakenly three notes further on, and then both places were suitably amended.
 EE contains the correct version.

 Bar 330 R.H.
-The third semiquaver in FE is db, most probably by mistake.
+The third semiquaver in FE is db, most probably by mistake

-Bar 335 ff was added by Chopin in the proofs of FE (\rightarrow EE).
-Dynamic markings added at the end of this movement in FE can be acknowledged as supplements of the markings in A. Cf. commentaries to bar 337, 341 and 345.
+P. 45 Bar 335 ff was added by Chopin in the proofs of FE (→EE).
+The dynamic markings added in FE at the end of this movement could be recognised as a supplement to the markings in A. Cf. commentaries to bar 337 and 341.